 Engineering is all about problem-solving and teamwork.
-That’s why the Zachry Engineering Education Complex has incorporated 30,000 square feet of space for its engineering common labs, spread out across four floors.
+That’s why the Zachry Engineering Education Complex has incorporated 30,000 square feet of space for its engineering common labs, spread out across three floors.
 These spaces allow you to work alongside other undergraduate students from different majors, an experience that will translate seamlessly to your career after you graduate.

 The common labs have a modern, open floor plan that is reflective of its communal nature.
 This kind of learning space is a paradigm shift from traditional departmental labs.
 By combining labs into common spaces, students and faculty now have a wider variety of equipment and technology at their disposal.

 Here, you’ll walk away with a broader understanding of the significant role you play as an engineer, and that’s something that will ultimately set you apart as a graduate.

 The labs all benefit from a modern infrastructure, including overhead service carriers (120V and 240V power, data, compressed air, water and specialty gases) distributed throughout the space.
 Movable workbenches and seating allow easy reconfiguration of the space.
 Augmenting such flexible infrastructure are specialty laboratory systems including RO-water, sinks, chemical vent hoods, an RF shielded room, a 45-foot tall high bay and a crane.